uptous/iPhone-Version-2/uptous/Pods/RappleProgressHUD/README.md

 - `RappleIndicatorStyleKey`          Style of the ActivityIndicator - see below section for styles
 - `RappleProgressBarColorKey`        Progress bar bg color - track bg color
 - `RappleProgressBarFillColorKey`    Progress bar filling color with progression - filled track color
+- `RappleIndicatorThicknessKey`      ActivityIndicator thicknes(width) - applicable for 'RappleStyleCircle' and completion indicators

-In above dictionary we can send 'RappleIndicatorStyleKey' with two styles (see the demo for more details)
+In above dictionary you can send 'RappleIndicatorStyleKey' with below three styles (see the demo for more details)

 - `RappleStyleApple`                Default Apple ActivityIndicator
 - `RappleStyleCircle`               Custom Circular ActivityIndicator
+- `RappleStyleText`                 Custom Texual ActivityIndicator (e.g. Loading.. | Loading....)

 RappleActivityIndicatorView has two pre-defines attribute sets for ease of use